Notion AI

 Notion AI Pricing Overview

-At first glance, this feels like significant cost.
 But if your team is a good fit for Notion AI, I’m pretty sure that getting it is a no-brainer and will pay for itself in no time.
 But more on that later in the ROI section.

 Before subscribing, Notion provides free trial credits so you can test the AI features.
 These credits are shared across your workspace and won’t be refilled once used up.

-Important to note: adding Notion AI requires desktop access and can only be done by a workspace owner.
+Important to note: Adding Notion AI requires desktop access and can only be done by a workspace owner.
 Also, while guests in your workspace don’t increase your subscription costs, they cannot access or use any Notion AI features.

 Operational Benefits